Balancing Expected Value And Future Value When Making NFL Survivor Picks

 When a team has the best EV for that week, maybe the circumstances of your pool still dictates using the team even if they also have great Future Value.
 But when the EV goes to simply “pretty good,” things change.

-High Popularity and No Future Value
+High Popularity and Low Future Value

-You should NOT pick a team just because they have no future value.
+You should NOT pick a team just because they have little future value.
 Usually, they have no future value for a good reason, and they also have little current expected value.
 But situations do arise where a team has little future value, but provides decent Expected Value, even if other teams have a slightly higher EV.

 Whether these teams make for good picks often depends on their popularity, and how that impacts the EV of other options that week.
 There are times when the public goes overboard in taking a team because “this is the spot to use them.”
 That can lead to value elsewhere by not following the crowd.